Return to story

 cathedral, with ornate chapels, and its museum was open.

-The museum has a marvelous collection of local paintings and religious
+The museum has a marvelous collection of local paintings and

 artifacts dating back as far as the sixteenth century.
 There are